alerta/nagios-alerta/README.md

 Heartbeats
 ----------

+To configure the Nagios server to send regular heartbeats to Alerta to ensure that Nagios and the event broker are still forwarding alerts configure a dummy service check as follows:

-1. define a heartbeat command
+1. Define a heartbeat command and add it to `/etc/nagios3/commands.cfg`:
 ```
 define command{
         command_name    check_heartbeat